Protests over Kenya's canceled election | Pictures | Reuters

 Protests over Kenya's canceled election

-Opposition politicians of the National Super Alliance (NASA) coalition, evacuate after policemen fired tear gamore

-A supporter of Kenyan opposition National Super Alliance (NASA) coalition, carries a stone during a demonstratmore

-Riot policemen fire tear gas to disperse supporters of Kenyan opposition National Super Alliance (NASA) coalitmore
+A riot policeman fires a tear gas canister to disperse opposition National Super Alliance (NASA) coalition in more

-Supporters of Kenyan opposition National Super Alliance (NASA) coalition, demonstrate along a street in Nairobmore

-A supporter of the opposition National Super Alliance (NASA) coalition, who was knocked by a car and got injurmore

 A suspected mugger attempts to escape from supporters of the opposition National Super Alliance (NASA) coalitimore

+Supporters of the opposition National Super Alliance (NASA) coalition carry a mock coffin during a protest in more

+A supporter of the opposition National Super Alliance (NASA) coalition carries a stone mounted on a catapult imore

-A riot policeman fires a tear gas canister to disperse opposition National Super Alliance (NASA) coalition durmore
+A supporter of the opposition National Super Alliance (NASA) coalition holds up a stone during a protest in Namore

 Supporters of the opposition National Super Alliance (NASA) coalition react to riot policemen firing tear gas more

-Supporters of the opposition National Super Alliance (NASA) coalition run as riot policemen fire tear gas to dmore
+Supporters of the opposition National Super Alliance (NASA) coalition demonstrate near riot policemen in Nairomore

 下一个